tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 In practice, you’ll never need to know the details of the merge theory explained above (or even remember it exists).
-Hangar automatically figures out which merge algorithms should be used and then performes whatever calculations are needed to compute the results.
+Hangar automatically figures out which merge algorithms should be used and then performed whatever calculations are needed to compute the results.

 As a user, merging in Hangar is a one-liner!